-Response Southeastern Trains will deploy a Rail Incident Care Team in the event of a major incident.
+Incident Response Rail Incident Southeastern Trains will deploy a Rail Incident Care Team in the event of a major incident.
 They will assist with the onward travel of passengers and other practical support.
 The Rail Accident Investigation Branch (RAIB) will be involved in post-incident investigations.
 Emergencies within the Channel Tunnel system are covered by the Channel Tunnel Bi-National Emergency Plan.
-There are no airports in the District.
+Aviation There are no airports in the District.
 Following an air accident the Air Accident Investigation Branch (AAIB) will be involved in post-incident investigations.
-The Maritime and Coastguard Agency will co-ordinate the at-sea response.
+Maritime The Maritime and Coastguard Agency will co-ordinate the at-sea response.
 Following an accident at sea, the Marine Accident Investigation Branch (MAIB) will be involved in a post-incident investigation.
 If a Survivor Reception Centre is required, there is a nominated facility at Cruise Terminals 1 and 2 of Dover Western Docks.
-KCC Highways and Transportation will respond to emergencies on the adopted road network excepting motorways and some key trunk roads.
-Highways England delivers a similar role to KCC Highway Services for the motorway network and some key trunk roads within the county.
+Highway (KCC) KCC Highways and Transportation will respond to emergencies on the adopted road network excepting motorways and some key trunk roads.
+Highway (Highways England) Highways England delivers a similar role to KCC Highway Services for the motorway network and some key trunk roads within the county.
 They have their own contingency arrangements to deal with driver welfare.
-In an event where there is disruption to Ferry and/or Eurotunnel services, the Police may invoke Operation Stack, which is designed to use the M20 to safely park waiting lorries.
+Operation Stack In an event where there is disruption to Ferry and/or Eurotunnel services, the Police may invoke Operation Stack, which is designed to use the M20 to safely park waiting lorries.
 District councils may be required to assist with welfare arrangements.
-Kent Fire and Rescue Service will liaise with the Environment Agency regarding any potential environmental pollution risk.
-This is in addition to the industry's CHEMSAFE scheme, which advises and deals with chemical spillages.
-District and County Councils will assist with welfare support for survivors and evacuees.
+Spillage Kent Fire and Rescue Service will liaise with the Environment Agency regarding any potential environmental pollution risk.
+This is in addition to

+Incident Response the industry's CHEMSAFE scheme, which advises and deals with chemical spillages.
+Care of travelling public District and County Councils will assist with welfare support for survivors and evacuees.
 Highways England have their own contingency arrangements to deal with driver welfare during incidents that cause significant traffic congestion.
-Incidents involving radiological packages may occur on road or rail.
+Transport (involving radiological material) Incidents involving radiological packages may occur on road or rail.
 There are three main emergency response schemes that cover this contingency requirement: RADSAFE - covers all road and rail transported packages by British Energy, Magnox and a range of other operators.
 NAIR (National Arrangements for Incidents involving Radiation) - covers all other radiological incidents and will be activated by Kent Fire and Rescue Service.
 For military incidents, there are "Local Authority & Emergency Services Information (LAESI) - Defence Nuclear Materials Transport Contingency Arrangements".
 Kent local authorities have no role over and above normal welfare arrangements.